-When your constitution is finished, please email it to email@example.com or firstname.lastname@example.org.
-Please ensure that it is in MS Word format.
-Once your constitution is received, we will immediately thereafter acknowledge receipt and give you an approximate date as to when your constitution will be reviewed (we have a "first come, first served" review policy).
+When your constitution is finished, please email it to firstname.lastname@example.org.
+Please ensure that it is in MS Word or PDF format.
+Once your constitution is received, we will acknowledge receipt and give you an approximate date as to when your constitution will be reviewed ( we have a "first come, first served" review policy).

 When your constitution is reviewed for the first time, one of two things can happen:

 Firstly, your constitution may not be prima facie – at first sight - in line with the Guide.
 This will be the case when, for example, the constitution is missing a basic section as per the Guide or is not numbered properly.
 In such an instance, your constitution will be sent back to you, with an explanation of why it has not been approved.
 The onus is on you to make the necessary amendments and send it back to us.

 Secondly, your constitution does prima facie comply with the Guide.
 Once this has been established, adequate feedback will be provided with regard to procedural manners within your constitution.
 Please ensure that you take into account the feedback and make the necessary amendments to your constitution before sending it back to us.
 If we are satisfied that the constitution is in line with the Guide, we will issue an approval certificate – and you will be one step closer to registering your society.